Harivardhan37/UrgentMessageDetection/README.md

 3. Top urgent keywords
 ```

-These visuals are useful for analysis or presentation in the report.
+Charts help in presentations, evaluation, and explanation.

 ---

 ## 8. Configuration

-Settings are stored in `config.yaml`:
+Settings stored in `config.yaml` include:

-- dataset path
+- Path to dataset
-- text/label column names
+- Text and label column names
-- test split
+- Train-test split ratio
-- positive label
+- Positive class
-- model save paths
+- Paths for saving model outputs
-- list of models used
+- List of models to train

-This makes the project clean and configurable.
+This design makes the project modular and easy to modify.

 ---

 ## 9. Requirements

 ```
 pandas
 scikit-learn